flipflopapp/practice-koa-es7-babel/readme.md

 ./database/setup-db.sh
 ```

-You can also configure with a remote database using environment variable
+You can also configure the server to use a remote postgres database using environment variable
 DB_URL.
 Ex,

 ```